Spotlight (film): Historical accuracy

+Music

 Release

-The film "premiered to sustained applause" at the Venice Film Festival and the audience "erupted in laughter" when the film reported that following the events in the film Cardinal Bernard Law was reassigned to a senior position of honor in Rome.
+The film "premiered to sustained applause" at the Venice Film Festival, and the audience "erupted in laughter" when the film reported that following the events in the film Cardinal Bernard Law was reassigned to a senior position of honor in Rome.
 It had a limited release on November 6, 2015, with its U.S. release scheduled for three weeks later on November 25.

 Home media

 Spotlight was released by Universal Studios Home Entertainment on DVD and Blu-ray in the United States on February 23, 2016.

 Reception

 Box office

 Spotlight grossed $45.1 million in the United States and Canada and $53.2 million in other countries for a worldwide total of $98.3 million, against a production budget of $20 million.
 The Hollywood Reporter calculated the film made a net profit of up to $10 million.

 In the opening weekend of its limited release, the film grossed $295,009 from five theaters ($59,002 average), one of the highest per-screen averages of any release of 2015.
 The film grossed $4.4 million in the first weekend during its wide release, finishing 8th at the box office.